ucfai/ucfai/data-science/_posts/2019-10-24-nfl-deep-dive/2019-10-24-nfl-deep-dive.md

     - "ahkerrigan"

 categories: ['fa19']
-tags: ['machine learning', 'data science', 'football', 'competition']
+tags: ['machine-learning', 'data science', 'football', 'competition']
 description: >-
     This week we dive even deeper in to the NFL Big Data Bowl and try to understand  what techniques are needed to achieve a competitive result.
 Let's fill the leaderboard with [AI@UCF]!
 ---